gyselax/gyselalibxx/src/interpolation/README.md

 In order for the interpolation to function correctly the values $`f_j=f(x_j)`$ provided must be located at the points $`x_j`$ identified as the spline interpolation points.

 The spline interpolation method is based entirely on the SplineBuilder and SplineEvaluator classes which are found in DDC.

+### Polar Spline Interpolation
+There is no method to construct a polar spline from the values of a function.
+It should be possible to construct such a `PolarSplineBuilder`, but it is not clear where the interpolation points should be placed near the O-point in order to obtain a well-conditioned problem.
+The B-splines, splines and the spline evaluator for the polar splines can be found in the sub-folder [polar\_splines](./polar_splines/README.md).

 ## Memory concerns